jlfaucher/executor/sandbox/jlf/delivery/readme.txt

 Generators
 =====================================================================================

+Generators are methods which return a coactivity.
+So generators can produce a sequence of results instead of a single value...
+But this is not mandatory.
+The main goal of generators is to decompose an iterative execution into a sequence of steps, separated by .yield[].
+A step does not necessarily return a result.
+When a step is achieved, the next one will be started only on demand.

+When you pass an action to a generator, your action should not use .yield[] because the sequencing is taken in charge by the generator itself.
+Your action can return an optional result, which will be yielded by the generator.

 When applied to a coactivity, the higher-order methods return a new coactivity instead of an array or items.
 The items are returned one by one.
 Sometimes, you want to iterate over all the items produced by a coactivity.
 In this case,